jonahr4/VibeScape/README.md

   - Playlist ↔ Song (membership)
   - Playlist ↔ Playlist (shared songs)
 - Use the slider to choose how many songs appear (Top or Random).
 Fewer songs render faster; large numbers can impact performance.

 ![Default Song Map](src/photos/song-map-default.png)

+Here You can see I adjust the slider up and click apply to show more songs on the graph.

 ![Adjust songs with slider](src/photos/slider-more-songs.png)

 4) Select My Playlists
 - Open the left sheet, search/sort, and check the playlists you want on the map.
 - Click “Update Map” to apply.

 ![Select My Playlists](src/photos/select-my-playlists.png)

 5) Friend’s Playlists
 - Open the “Friend’s Playlists” sheet (left).
 Click a friend to reveal their public playlists, then check playlists to add.
 - Click “Update Map”.
 You can now see overlap between your selections and theirs.
 - Ownership: blue outline = yours; red outline = friend’s.

 ![Friend selector](src/photos/selection-friends-playlists.png)

 ![Overlap example](src/photos/graph-two-friends-two-personal.png)

 6) Playlist Chooser (AI)
 - Switch to “Playlist Chooser”.
 Type any vibe (e.g., “late‑night coding focus” or “sunny road trip”).
 Click “Find Playlists”.
 - While it loads, expand “How it works” to see the transparent algorithm steps.

 ![How we select (algorithm)](src/photos/playlist-chooser-how-it-works.png)

+And here you will see that the AI has chosen the 3 that most closely match the vibe.

 ![Playlist Chooser results](src/photos/playlist-chooser-results.png)

 7) Top Songs